microsoft/TypeScript-Handbook/pages/quick-start/react-webpack.md

 );
 ```

-Note that while this example is quite *classy*, we didn't need to use a class.
-Other methods of using React (like functional stateless components) should work just as well.
+We just imported our `Hello` component into `index.tsx`.
+Notice we used a path *relative to `index.tsx`*.
+If we hadn't, TypeScript would've searched our `node_modules` folder.

-We'll also need a view to display our `HelloComponent`.
+We'll also need a page to display our `Hello` component.
 Create a file at the root of `proj` named `index.html` with the following contents:

 ```html